m1el/holey-bytes/spec.md

 # Memory
 - Addresses are 64 bit
 - Program should be in the same address space as all other data
-- Address `0x0` is invalid and acessing it traps
 - Memory implementation is arbitrary
+    - Address `0x0` may or may not be valid.
+Count with compilers considering it invalid!
 - In case of accessing invalid address:
     - Program shall trap (LoadAccessEx, StoreAccessEx) with parameter of accessed address
     - Value of register when trapped is undefined